-Our proprietary WMS tracks and centralizes important fulfillment data and distribution metrics, such as how many orders per hour a picker can pick, to how long it takes to receive, count, and stow new inventory that arrives.
+Our proprietary WMS tracks and centralises important fulfilment data and distribution metrics, such as how many orders per hour a picker can pick, to how long it takes to receive, count, and stow new inventory that arrives.

-Our technology also allows us to identify which fulfillment centers are performing the best and learn from them to improve our entire network.
+Our technology also allows us to identify which fulfilment centres are performing the best and learn from them to improve our entire network.

-“With our old fulfillment solution, because of a lack of ownership of the entire fulfillment stack, it was difficult to rectify, unlike with ShipBob who owns the entire stack: inventory and order management system, warehouse management system, and their fulfillment centers.”
+“With our old fulfilment solution, because of a lack of ownership of the entire fulfilment stack, it was difficult to rectify, unlike with ShipBob who owns the entire stack: inventory and order management system, warehouse management system, and their fulfilment centres.”

 Gerard Ecker, Founder & CEO of Ocean & Co.